 To test for this, zoom out one level.
-Now drag a rectangle around the right half of the screen and click on the View and then View All Objects again - this time only the right hand objects should show.
+Now drag a rectangle around the right half of the screen and click on the View Selected Objects tool.
+If there is any map detail it should now fill the available screen space.
+Click on View All Objects now repeat the process for the left side of the screen.
+If there are map objects here, try deleting them, and then View All Objects again - this time only the right hand objects should show.

 If this is the correct map area, the Page can be centred around the map and the file saved as a .MPD file.

-Selected Objects tool ^[Sel].
-If there is any map detail it should now fill the available screen space.
-Click on View All b) If the map appears OK but the scaling is wrong, it is probably because the wrong units were selected on Import.
+b) If the map appears OK but the scaling is wrong, it is probably because the wrong units were selected on Import.
 Check with the supplier what units they used, then import the file again.